fantasycalendar/obsidian-fantasy-calendar/README.md

 ### Multi-day Events

 Events can span multiple days by selecting "Add End Date" in the event creation modal.

+### Event Intervals

+You can make an event happen on an interval by clicking the "Add Interval" button.
+A starting date is required, but an end date is not.

 ### Event Creation from Frontmatter